Whiskerwood-Modding/Whiskerwood-Project/README.md

 ![Paking-Step-2](Docs/Images/Paking-Step-2.png)

-Open the asset and check `Apply Recursively` and `Label Assets in My Directory`, like so.
+Open the asset, set `Cook Rule` to `Always Cook`, and check `Label Assets in My Directory`, like so.

 ![Paking-Step-3](Docs/Images/Paking-Step-3.png)